 All-hands meetings are opportunities for sharing company-wide information and keeping every employee updated on everything business-related.
 Review your key metrics, such as sales, revenue, net retention, NPS, etc.

-Other than that, all-hands meetings allow you to get your employees aligned on the company goals and strategy.
+Other than that, all-hands meetings allow you to get your employees in sync on the company goals and strategy.
 Think of every member of your team as a vector.
 An all-hands meeting helps you point them in the right direction.

 💚 Foster your company culture

 All-hands meetings are important avenues for demonstrating and strengthening your company culture.
 Talk about your company vision & mission, emphasize your values, and review how your company’s doing in terms of achieving your goals.

 This is very inspiring and lets people know that there’s a higher purpose behind their work, other than just revenue.

 📣 Give everyone a voice

-Dedicate at least 20% of your all-hands agenda to Q&A so you have enough time to answer the most critical questions.
-Collect questions from your employees before the meeting, but also allow your team to ask impromptu questions live during the meeting as well.
+Dedicate at least 20% of your all-hands agenda to Q&A time so you have enough time to answer the most critical questions.
+Use Slido to collect questions from your employees before the meeting, but also allow your team to ask impromptu questions live during the meeting as well.

 An open Q&A session with leadership will help you uncover the most burning issues and foster transparency in your workplace.